The How to Play Podcast

 Each episode contains a FULL rules explanation organized in the best way I know how to explain the game to you as if you were sitting across the table from me.

--learn how to correctly play games easily and in an entertaining way -learn how to teach games effectively
+-learn how to correctly play games easily and in an entertaining way

 At the end of each show I also include a "musings" section in which I generally ramble a bit about an interesting topic related to the game at hand; game history, game design, theme in games, competition in games etc.